 - Once your feet get used to running barefoot, blisters and other common problems will be less common.
 The skin will get used to it.

 - After about three days, try to extend your stride length by a couple of minutes.

 - Keep running on surfaces where you feel safe, avoiding the pavement until your feet feel safe and have strength.

 This process can take time, but with constant practice, you will see that you will be able to run barefoot and without problems.

 Running barefoot has many benefits.
 For example, it strengthens the ligaments, prevents injury, and reduces the impact on joints and muscles.

-So, if you decided to start with it, you must do it slowly on a soft surface such as a treadmill to avoid hypersensitization of the foot sole with the ground.
-Remember that you must run safely and without fear so that the movement is completely natural.
+So, if you decide to start with it, you must do it slowly on a soft surface such as a treadmill to avoid hypersensitization of the foot sole with the ground.
+Remember that you must run safely and without fear to make the movement natural.